 San Diego, CA, October 05, 2013 --(PR.com

-)-- Jane Grogan, Senior Scientist of Immunology at Genentech will give a presentation on “Targeting T Cells for Tumor Immunotherapy” at the 6th Immunotherapeutics & Immunomonitoring Conference to be held in San Diego, CA on January 29-31, 2014 by GTC.
+)-- Lisa Butterfield, Associate Professor of Medicine and Director of UPCI Immunologic Monitoring & Cellular Products Laboratory at the University of Pittsburgh, will give a presentation on “Immune Biomarkers in Cancer Immunotherapy” at the 6th Immunotherapeutics & Immunomonitoring Conference to be held in San Diego, CA on January 29-31, 2014 by GTC.

 This conference is part of the Novel Immunotherapeutics Summit 2014, which includes three additional parallel conferences shown below:

 Inaugural Innate Immunity